-- 1. a risky fund with normally distributed return with average of 10 % and standard deviation of 10 %, - 2. a secure fund with a certain return of 5 %.
+- 1. a risky fund with normally distributed return with average 10% and standard deviation 10% - 2. a secure fund with a certain return 5%.

-Suppose that the saver deposits one unit in the first and one unit in the second period.
-Table 2 and Figure 1 demonstrate a risk-return analysis of five different strategies.
-Strategy 1 assumes that in both periods the savings are invested in the secure fund.
-Strategy 2 is the most risky one - in both periods the savings are invested in the risky fund.
-This strategy has the highest expected value of the savings at the end of the second period E(M) but also the highest standard deviation $\sigma_M$ .
+Suppose that the saver deposits 1 unit in the first and 1 unit in the second period.
+Tab.
+2 and Fig. 1 demonstrate a risk-return analysis of 5 different strategies.
+Strategy 1 assumes that in both periods the savings are invested to the secure fund.
+Strategy 2 is the most risky one - in both periods the savings are invested to the risky fund.
+This strategy has the highest expected value of the savings at the end of the second period E(M) but also the highest standard deviation σ_M .

-To decrease the risk, Strategies 3 and 4 invest in the secure fund in one of the periods.
-According to (1) the level of final savings is more sensitive to the second-period asset returns.
-Therefore the risk (see the last three columns of the Table 2) connected with Strategy 4 (first year secure fund, second year risky fund) is higher than the risk connected with Strategy 3 (first year risky fund, second year secure fund).
+To decrease the risk, Strategies 3 and 4 invest into the secure fund in one of the periods.
+According to (1) the level of final savings is more sensitive to the second period asset returns.
+Therefore the risk (see the last 3 columns of the Tab.
+2) connected with Strategy 4 (first year secure fund, second year risky fund) is higher than the risk connected with Strategy 3 (first year risky fund, second year secure fund).